Banana Bread has stood the test of time. You can tell a favorite recipe by how

 Banana Bread Recipe: Preheat oven to 350

-bowl combine the flour, sugar, baking powder, baking soda, salt, cinnamon, and nuts.
-Set aside.
+whisk together the flour, sugar, baking powder, baking soda, salt, and ground

-In a medium-sized bowl combine the mashed bananas, eggs,
+In a medium-sized bowl combine the mashed bananas, beaten eggs,

 melted butter, and vanilla.
 With a rubber spatula or wooden spoon, lightly